AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * `[$domain=example.com|example.org]###adblock` — hides an element with attribute `id` equals `adblock` at `example.com`, `example.org` and all subdomains.
 * `[$domain=~example.com]##.textad` — this rule hides `div` elements of the class `textad` for all domains, except `example.com` and its subdomains.

-Please note that there are 2 ways to specify domain restrictions for non-basic rules:
+There are 2 ways to specify domain restrictions for non-basic rules:
 1. the "classic" way is to specify domains before rule mask and attributes: `example.com##.textad`;
 2. the modifier approach is to specify domains via `$domain` modifier: `[$domain=example.com]##.textad`.